databendlabs/databend/docs/doc/90-contributing/01-rfcs/20210914-new-sql-planner-framework.md

 Group 3: [Join(1, 2, "t.a = t1.a")]
 ```

-After applying `JoinCommutivity` transformation, the `Memo` will become:
+After applying `JoinCommutativity` transformation, the `Memo` will become:
 ```
 Group 1: [Get(t)]